mongodb/mongo-spark/doc/0-introduction.md

 ```

 ------
-**Troubleshooting:** If there's an error loading the shell you may need to clear your local ivy cache (~/.ivy2/cache/org.mongodb.spark and ~/.ivy2/jars).
+#### Troubleshooting

-If you get a `java.net.BindException: Can't assign requested address` try passing
+If you get a `java.net.BindException: Can't assign requested address` when loading the shell try passing
 `--driver-java-options "-Djava.net.preferIPv4Stack=true"` to spark-shell.

+If there's an error running the examples you may need to clear your local ivy cache (~/.ivy2/cache/org.mongodb.spark and ~/.ivy2/jars).

 ------